Active Implicit Object Reconstruction using Uncertainty-guided Next-Best-View Optimization: Experiments

 \subsection{Simulation Experiments}

 We use Gazebo as our simulation environment.
-In our reconstruction scene, the target object is placed at the center of a room.
-Ground truth color and depth images are captured by a flying RGB-D camera, the movement of which is controlled by our NBV planner.
+In our simulation scene, the target object is placed at the center of a room.
+Color and depth images are captured by a flying RGB-D camera, the movement of which is controlled by our NBV planner.
+After implicit reconstruction is finished, the Marching Cubes algorithm \cite{lorensen1987marching} is used to extract colored mesh representation for visualization.
+Figure \ref{fig:recon_process} shows the reconstruction process from start to end.

-We test our method against the volumetric-based method\cite{isler2016information, delmerico2018comparison} on three object models: Stanford Bunny, Dragon, and Armadillo (Fig.~\ref{fig:compare_result}).
-We follow the settings of \cite{delmerico2018comparison} and evaluate the map's surface coverage and total entropy.

-To quantify the reconstruction progress in terms of surface coverage, we compare the point cloud model obtained during reconstruction with a point cloud generated from the ground truth model.
-For each point in the ground truth model, the closest point in the reconstruction point cloud is queried: if this point is closer than a registration threshold (5mm), the surface point of the original model is considered to be matched.
-The surface coverage $c_s$ is, then, the percentage of matched surface points out of the original model's total surface points:

-Since we do not have voxel representations in our model, in order to conduct a fair comparison with volumetric-based methods, we evaluate the entropy of our reconstructed model using a sampling-based approach.
-We use a 3D grid sized ${128}^3$ to sample entropy in the map.
-A map's Shannon entropy has the following format:

-After implicit reconstruction is finished, the Marching Cubes algorithm \cite{lorensen1987marching} is used to extract mesh representation for visualization, as shown in Fig.~\ref{fig:recon_process}.